neelr/DVHacktoberfest22/README.md

+# DVHacktoberfest
+Learn about open source, while making a cool student directory!
+For advanced people, you need to register on https://hacktoberfest.com, and make a markdown file in the "people" folder.
+Then just make a pull request and you should be done!

+If that didn't make sense, scroll down and check out the step-by-step guide!

+## How to create your site

 1. Go to https://hacktoberfest.com and click the "Start Hacking" Button
 <img src="https://doggo.ninja/a7wsVg.png"/>
 2. Sign in to GitHub and fill out the form as a "Contributer"